ikiganteng/bot-igeh/README.md

 	* Download GIT for Windows	(https://git-scm.com/download/) *Choose WIN & 32bit/64bit
 	* Download NodeJS 			(https://nodejs.org/en/download/) *Choose .msi & 32bit/64bit
 	* INSTALL GIT for Windows & NodeJS
-	* Download File on Github (https://github.com/teamsyntaxid/bot-ig.git)
+	* Download File on Github (https://github.com/ikiganteng/bot-igeh)
 	* Extract File bot-ig-master and enter the folder
-	* Right Click on Mouse, Then Select "Git Bash Here" (Make sure you are in the bot-ig folder!!!)
+	* Right Click on Mouse, Then Select "Git Bash Here" (Make sure you are in the bot-igeh folder!!!)
 	* Then type: unzip node_modules.zip
 	* To View The Contents Of a folder in bash, type: "ls" (without "")
 	* To Run The Program in bash, type: "node index.js" (without "")